pjp/LogViewer/README.md

     server20160520.log server20160521.log server20160522.log

 This will add 10mS to every log entry's timestamp for the 2nd log file 'server20160521.log' and subtract 2ms from the 3rd log log entry's timestamp file 'server20160522.log' before sorting all the log entries.
+Note that the log entry timestamp written to the output will reflect this change, and, therefore be different to the actual log entry timestamp from the source file.

 ## Output

-Each log entry line of the output is preceeded by a number indicating which file produced that line, there is a list at the beginning of the output mapping filename to this number.
+Each log entry line of the output is preceeded by a number indicating which file produced that line, there is a list at the beginning of the output, mapping a filename to this number.
 If a number is preceeded with a period, it indicates that the line is from a different file to the previous line.